crodriguezvega/MathFin.Net/README.md

 Option pricing using PDEs in .Net
 =================================

 .Net library written in C# for option pricing using PDEs (Partial Differential Equations).
 The library is written using .Net Framework version 4.5.
-Currently the library implements three Finite Difference methods for the calculation of the option price surface:
+Currently the library implements three finite difference methods for the calculation of the option price surface:

 - explicit,
 - implicit,